Skip to Content

 After the Limiter Breaks

 I wrote about Breaking the Limiter as the milestone it was - the moment AI changed the dependency model.
 Not faster prompting, not a better autocomplete, but a genuine shift in what became possible without waiting for collaboration.
-The question stopped being "can I find someone to build this?"
+The question stopped being “can I find someone to build this with me?”

 But the new question is not simply “can I be clear enough?” - I already live that version of the problem.
 Articulating design intent precisely enough to survive a hand-off has always been the job.
 Anyone who has worked with suppliers who charge for every iteration knows exactly how expensive imprecision is.

 I am still finding the right words for it.
-But it is a problem I know how to work on - which is more than I could say when the constraint was other people's availability.
+But it is a problem I know how to work on, which is more than I could say when the constraint was hitting walls of unavailable collaboration.

 Then came Context Design - the discipline of engineering what the AI sees, not just what you ask it.
 The Knowledge Supply Chain.
 The infrastructure that makes the partnership reliable rather than occasional.

-With the limiter broken and the context engineered, something became available that hadn't been before: the ability to build at the speed of the vision, without a team, without waiting, without translating intent through someone else's interpretation.
-Full autonomy.
-Not as an aspiration - as a practical reality.
+With the limiter broken and the context designed, something became available that hadn’t been before: the ability to build at the speed of the vision, bypassing the bottlenecks of unavailable resources and long queues.
+Full autonomy, not as an aspiration, but as a practical reality that keeps the building momentum alive and elevates the creativity.

 So I started building the thing I was always trying to build.